 Appropriately Uses Anti-Anxiety Medication

-This is the percent of patients given antianxiety drugs.
-These medications are commonly used to treat residents experiencing anxiety and depression.
+This tells you the percent of patients who were given antianxiety drugs.
+These drugs are generally given to patients experiencing anxiety and depression.

 Managing Depression Among Residents